The Group

 Meeting Information:

-Brendel Group meetings this term will be held every Friday afternoon at 2:00 PM in Room 2034 Molecular Biology.
+Brendel Group meetings this term will be held every Thursday morning at 11:00 AM in Room 216A Simon Hall.
 The first half hour will be devoted to literature/resource review.
 You may select papers yourself or pick from the list below.
 In either case, please post your selection several days before the meeting to give other group members adequate time to read the papers.
 In your discussion, please briefly review the background, goals, and achievements of the paper, then suggest applications to your or our group's work as well as extensions or improvements.
 It is not expected that you necessarily understand all aspects of the paper you present.
 If thoughtful questions arise, pose them, and the group will be challenged to help.
+The second half hour of the group meeting will be devoted to research presentations.
+Use these times to practice giving short talks, get others excited about what you are doing, and outline what you have accomplished and where you are headed in your research.

 Meeting Topics (reverse chronological order)